crispymangoes/uniswap-v3-limit-orders/README.md

 **Testing**

 Before running test, rename `sample.env` to `.env`, and add your mainnet RPC.
 If you want to deploy any contracts, you will need that networks RPC, a Private Key, and an Etherscan key(if you want foundry to verify the contracts).
 Note in order to run tests against forked mainnet, your RPC must be an archive node.
 My favorite archive node is [Alchemy](https://www.alchemy.com).
+Note use Polygon block number 37834659 for tests.

 Run tests with Foundry:

 ```bash
 npm run forkTest
 ```

+**Deployment**
+Once all libraries are added, and your env is updated, navigate to the `script` folder and choose the script you want to deploy.
+At the top of the script you will see the command you need to run.